 Institutions are required to keep a fire log that states the nature of the fire, date, time and general location of each fire in on-campus student housing facilities.
 Oklahoma State University complies with this rule by including all fire-related incidents in the Annual Fire Safety Report and Fire Log maintained by Environmental Health and Safety.
-To view the fire log and related information, visit the Environmental Health and Safety website for the Fire Log and related incidents at: police.okstate.edu/activity-summary.
+To view the fire log and related information, visit police.okstate.edu/ activity-summary.